How To Make A DC Motor (Video)

 As an Amazon Associate, I earn from qualifying purchases.

-Michael Faraday was an English scientist who contributed tremendously to the study of electromagnetism.
+The homopolar motor was first built by Michael Faraday, an English scientist who significantly contributed to the study of electromagnetism and electrochemistry.

 Do neodymium magnets conduct electricity?